-When images of military couples appear in the media, we often see two stereotypical images: a weeping embrace as the spouse heads out, and an ecstatic couple reunited upon the partner’s return.
+When pictures of military couples show up in the media, we often see two stereotypical images: a weeping embrace as the spouse heads out, and an ecstatic couple reunited upon the partner’s return.
 In real life, as military families know, reality is often a lot more complicated.
 Emotions about deployment may range from anger to joy to pride to frustration.

 The recent and lengthy wars in Afghanistan and Iraq have not made this situation easier, bringing long and difficult seasons of deployment for millions of couples.
 In fact, these days, experts and family members no longer refer to deployment as a “cycle,” but as a “spiral.”

 Living through this spiral and coping with the ups and downs it brings can be hard.
 However, knowledge of how couples commonly feel during deployment’s phases may help.

 Typically, experts consider the stages of deployment to include the following:

 During this stage, you and your spouse may experience feelings of denial about the reality of the deployment, followed by increased tension as the facts set in.
 The service member may get emotionally involved with preparation for service, while the spouse may feel somewhat abandoned.

 Did you know that it's common to argue or fight during this time?
 This may actually be a way to avoid dealing with feelings of sadness about the upcoming separation.
 Each of you may also begin to distance yourselves from the other as a defense mechanism.

 To cope: Make sure both of you have a support system in place for when times are hard.
 Talk about how you will stay in touch, and what your expectations and wishes are as far as what happens when you are apart.
 (Consider special touches like handwritten letters or voice recordings.)
 Be aware that tension is normal.
 Don’t put too much pressure on yourselves to achieve “perfect” last experiences together.